How to Enjoy Scottsdale’s ArtWalk

-Fine art, great food, craft beer and cocktails - it's just another ArtWalk evening in Scottsdale.
+Fine art, great food and inspired bevvies – it's all part of an ArtWalk evening in Scottsdale.